on-the-t/on-the-t.github.io/_posts/2015-10-17-How-Decisive-Are-Breakpoints.md

   style="width: 800; height: 800;">
 </div>

-Player differences account for more variation in breakpoint decisiveness than tournament level or surface.
-Figure 3 gives some idea of this by showing the 20 players who have played 50 or more ATP matches in the past 5 years for whom breakpoints were the most decisive and least decisive for determining match wins.
-As expected, breakpoints are the least important for wins for big serves, with big guns like John Isner and Ivo Karlovic being the 2nd and 3rd with the lowest breakpoint advantage in matches they have won.
+Player differences account for more variation in break point decisiveness than tournament level or surface.
+Figure 3 gives some idea of this by showing the 20 players who have played 50 or more ATP matches in the past 5 years for whom break points were the most decisive and least decisive for determining match wins.
+As expected, break points are the least important for wins for big serves, with big guns like John Isner and Ivo Karlovic being the 2nd and 3rd with the lowest break point advantage in matches they have won.
 At the same time, there are surprises in this group like Gilles Muller and Ryan Harrison.

-Out of all players on tour, Novak Djokovic is the player for whom breakpoints have been most decisive for wins.
+Out of all players on tour, Novak Djokovic is the player for whom break points have been most decisive for wins.
 There does seem to be some correlation with rank as more of the highest-ranked players are in this group.
 However, it is interesting to see deviations from this trend, like the fairly low rank of Roger Federer and Kei Nishikori in the top 20.
-These surprises could be a combination of clutch performance and surface-specific dominance (that is, greater dominance on clay court would favor more breakpoint decisiveness; grass less so).
+These surprises could be a combination of clutch performance and surface-specific dominance (that is, greater dominance on clay court would favor more break point decisiveness; grass less so).

 <script type="text/javascript">